pgexperts/handyrep/docs/setup.rst

 replication_status_method
     Plugin name for the plugin used to check status of each replica, both replication connection and lag.

+poll_connection_proxy
+    Should handyrep poll connection proxies (such as pgBouncer) every verify cycle to see if they're still running?

 Section extra_failover_commands
 -------------------------------